 Some hotrodders, attracted to the small size and low weight of the 250 watt motor, but not satisfied with its puny power output, have over volted them and run as much as 1000 watts to them (read our hot rod primer).
 If they could do this reliably, this could be the E-bike motor solution we all have been waiting for.
 However cooling is a real issue with these small motors and its easy to strip the nylon planetary gears.
 Once hotrodded, these motors become fragile and must be run with care and common sense when it comes to throttle input.

 Therefore they are not very popular platform for modifying.
 However check out in the above bike how the tiny 250 watt motor fits nicely into the mountain bike frame that a full size hub motor could not dream of fitting.
 For another great example of a mid mounted 250 watt motor check out this forum thread.

-To get an idea what this little motor can do when hotrodded, check out this video:
+To get an idea of what a single unit of these little motors can do when hotrodded, check out this video:

 Written by Eric, August 2012